e-abdi/Open-Source-Glider/Background.rst

 Background
 ++++++++++++++
 For people who are not coming from Ocean Studies background (as this was the case for me), it might be useful to start with a basic introduction to different types of platforms and systems used to study the oceans.
-This will help appreciating the gliders for the amazing tool they are but also knowing their limitation.
+This will help appreciating the gliders for the amazing tool they are but also knowing their limitations.

 Stationary
 ==============
-The simplest type of stationary platform is a buoy held at the same position with an anchor.
-These are widely used as weather stations.
+The simplest type of stationary platform is a buoy, which is held in place by an anchor.
+Buoys are primarily used for marking locations, but if they are equipped with sensors, they can also function as weather stations, especially in coastal areas.
-A mooring is basically a structure with an anchor that can have a surface buoy or it can be completely submerged with sensors at several depths and then recovered using some kind of release mechanism.
+A mooring is a structure anchored to the seafloor that may have a surface buoy or be completely submerged.
+It often carries sensors at various depths and is typically recovered using a release mechanism.
-A lander is a type of mooring that basically just sits on the seafloor and measures some variable such as currents.
+A lander is a type of mooring that rests directly on the seafloor and measures environmental variables, such as currents.

 Moving
 ================
 Non-steerable
 -------------------
 The simplest kind of moving platform is called a drifter.
-It's basically a buoyant structure that drifts on the water surface with currents and transmits information such as it's location at some specified intervals.
+It’s essentially a buoyant structure that floats on the water surface, drifting with currents, and transmits information such as its location at specified intervals.
 Check out `this <https://www.onelessbottle.org/oceantracking/>`_ project where they used a simple water bottle as a drifter.

-A float is a device that can monitor water column by changing its buoyancy and basically floating up and down with no steering capability.
-Probably the best example of standardization in the ocean is the `Argo <https://en.wikipedia.org/wiki/Argo_(oceanography)>`_ float program where they have standards in everything.
+A float is a device that monitors the water column by changing its buoyancy, allowing it to float up and down without any steering capability.
+Probably the best example of standardization in oceanography is the `Argo program <https://en.wikipedia.org/wiki/Argo_(oceanography)>`_ where they have standardized everything.
 All the way from hardware to data.
 A French team has designed a low-cost float `here <https://github.com/ThomasLeMezo/seabot/tree/master>`_.

 .. image:: /images/argo.jpg